-In Blackrock for example, the Frascati Shopping Centre has undergone a significant rejuvenation by way of an extension scheme which includes a new high quality design for its Frascati Road elevation.
-Work is also nearing completion on a significant upgrade of the Blackrock Shopping Centre, which was permitted in 2016.
+In Blackrock for example, the Frascati Shopping Centre is in the latter stages of a significant rejuvenation by way of an extension scheme which includes a new high quality design for its Frascati Road elevation.
+Work has also commenced on a significant upgrade of the Blackrock Shopping Centre, which was permitted in 2016.